 In the first project phase, we aimed to identify current focus areas, practices, and challenges in developing pre-service and in-service teachers' interdisciplinary expertise.
 The initial work involved developing a consultation paper integrating insights from the project 'Developing interdisciplinary expertise in universities' and a scoping literature review on the development of teachers' interdisciplinary expertise (Markauskaite et al., 2023).
 The follow-up work involved conducting one-hour consultation interviews, where invited participants with relevant expertise and experience shared their knowledge in response to the consultation questions.
-The main insights from these interviews are summarised in this report.
-These insights will be used to inform the development of an overarching framework that articulates the main aspects of teachers' interdisciplinary expertise and to co-create design resources for embedding the development of teachers' interdisciplinary expertise in pre-service teacher education and in-service professional development.
+The main insights from the development of an overarching framework that articulates the main aspects of teachers' interdisciplinary expertise and to co-create design resources for embedding the development of teachers' interdisciplinary expertise in pre-service teacher education and in-service professional development.
 A glossary of the main terms used in this report can be found in Appendix 2.